JBarroca/JBarroca.github.io/_posts/2018-11-16-adding-disqus-comments-to-a-jekyll-website.md

     shortname: your_site_shortname
 ```

-> HINT: If you forgot your Disqus shortname like I did, go to Disqus website, click on your profile icon and go to 'Admin'.
+> HINT: If you've just forgotten your Disqus shortname (like I did), go to Disqus website, click on your profile icon and go to 'Admin'.
 On the top-left corner of your Admin screen, you'll see a drop-down list of your websites.
 Click on the webiste whose shorname you're looking for and then check the website's URL, which will be `https://YOUR-SHORTNAME.disqus.com/admin`.

 While you're looking at `_config.yml`, make sure that your site's URL variable is *not* an empty string.
 If you are implementing Disqus comments early on the development of your blog, you may have gotten this far without needing to edit this variable.
 Disqus comments, however, will require a global site URL (even if you haven't published it yet), so be sure to write something there.